5/29/2023 0 Comments

 We complete a long diagnostic interview and assessments and will often discuss you following up with your medical providers as well to rule out medical issues that you may or may not be aware of.

 Treatments can include a variety of different therapies and sometimes in conjunction with medication from a qualified psychiatrist prescribing.
 Different therapies may include cognitive therapies, interpersonal, supportive, psychodynamic, prolonged exposure, somatic, Eye Movement Desensitization Reprocessing or even Accelerated Resolution Therapy.
 Your counselor will help you decide what is the best option for you as you work together to develop your treatment plan.

 The short answer is No. With the help of therapy, learning new skills and a supportive community and spiritual practices many people go on to live a full life, and not impacted by the symptoms long term.
 There are some who struggle and will need ongoing support through therapies for awhile, but many people are able to receive therapy and move forward in life.
 While I’d love to tell you it will only be 1 session or 3, often it's quite a bit more sessions.
 Your individual therapist will be able to guide you in what your treatment plan will look like depending on your current circumstances and point you to specialty treatments as needed.

-Aimee Rhodes, MS, LPC-S and Doctoral Candidate for Global Training and Development.
+Aimee Rhodes, MS, LPC-S and Doctorate of Education specializing Global Training and Development.
 Aimee is co-owner of Transform & Renew Counseling.
 She enjoys working with her clients as well as training the next level of clinicians through their educational practicum and internship processes.

 5/5/2023 0 Comments